What is EOSIO?

-EOSIO is open-source software that enables launching highly configurable blockchain networks on which developers and entrepreneurs can run highly performant blockchain applications.
-EOSIO was created in 2018 and is maintained by Block One (B1).
+EOSIO is open-source software that enables the launching of highly configurable blockchain networks on which developers and entrepreneurs can run highly performant blockchain applications.
+EOSIO was created in 2018 by Block One (B1).

-Some innovative features of EOSIO include:
+Some innovative features of EOSIO and Antelope include:

-- Free transactions with consumption limits.
+- Free transactions with consumption limits

 - Low latency confirming new blocks (0.5 seconds)